typelevel/doobie/doc/src/main/tut/13-Extensions-PostgreSQL.md

   pgGetCopyAPI(copyOut(q, Console.out)) // return value is the row count
 ```

-See the links above and the source (sorry) for more information on this specialized API.
+See the links above and sample code in the `examples/` project in the **doobie** GitHub repo for more information on this specialized API.

 ### Fastpath